NCMyTu/Violent-Video-Classisication/README.md

 # Violent Video Classification
-This project classifies CCTV videoes as violent or non-violent.
+This project classifies CCTV videoes as violent or non-violent and can detect violent behaviors in real-time CCTV footage.

 ## To train models:
 Run 2 `.ipynb` files in `src` directory.